baconman125/etch-a-sketch/README.md

 # etch-a-sketch

-creating a etch game with javascript + css +html.
+created a etch game with javascript + css +html.
 Use the rainbow Color button to change your cursor to display color in ranbowy Use the black color button the same way but black colors Clear button to clear all the colors on the screen